 Valencia has many personalities.
-If you come to Valencia looking for quintessential Spain, you’ll find only a small portion.
+If you come to Valencia, Spain looking for quintessential Spain, you’ll find only a small portion.
 You best head to Segovia or Toledo instead (Check these out here).
 Valencia is built for living and is best experienced at an appropriate pace.
 So, carve out a good chunk of your Spain itinerary and dedicate it all to “living” in Valencia.

 Visitors often bypass Valencia, headed full steam to Barcelona.
 But those that take the time are rewarded with a striking architectural mixture, centuries-old traditions, and incredible parks.
 We compiled the best things to do in Valencia so you can make the most of your trip.
 Vamos!

-Best Things to Do in Valencia
+Best Things to Do in Valencia, Spain

 Tour Valencia Cathedral

 Exploring ancient buildings in Spain is going to be a treat for history and architecture buffs.
 Just like many other cathedrals in the country, Valencia Cathedral was constructed on a mosque in the 13th century, which was built in place of a Roman Temple.
 As a result, the cathedral displays several architectural styles.
-First, step inside to admire the painted frescoes on domes and the Holy Grail used by Christ at the Last Supper, allegedly kept in the Cathedral.
+First, step inside to admire the painted frescoes on domes and the Holy Grail used by Christ at the Last Supper.
+It is allegedly kept in the Cathedral.
 Then, climb up the tower of Micalet for spectacular views of the city.

 Have Lunch at Plaza de la Virgin